blocksds/dswifi/documentation/internet_mode.md

 Wifi_AutoConnect();
 ```

+In this case, skip the step of manually looking for access points.

 ### 1.2 Manually look for access points

+If you don't want to autoconnect to WFC settings you can manually look for
-You can manually look for access points like this, for example:
+access points like this, for example:

 ```c
 // Set the library in scan mode